-The Svolta Ace is a brilliant scooter for toddlers or young beginners.
-It is a solid, durable alternative to the Micro Mini, feeling just as sturdy and handling equally well.
+The Svolta Ace is a brilliant scooter for both toddlers and young beginners.
+It’s a solid, durable alternative to the Micro Mini, feels just as sturdy, and handles equally well.

-What’s more, its chunky back wheel makes it even more stable and the flash design means it looks even cooler than its ubiquitous Micro equivalent.
+What’s more, its chunky, back wheel makes it more stable while its flash design makes it looks even cooler than the ubiquitous Micro.

-Our children – all experienced scooter testers – have owned and ridden the Ace for one year now.
-So this family review is full of genuine insight and real-life insight.
+Our children – all experienced scooter testers – have owned and ridden the Ace for one year now, so this family review is packed with genuine, real-life insight!